 3. HOW TO PREDICT A GOOD VISIBILITY CONDITIONS?

-The best way to predict a good visibility conditions is looking on the special weather forecast websites.
-Nowadays it is becoming more straighworward due to a quick development of interactive weather predictions and real-time weather monitorings.
-However some of these platforms doesn’t contain the much important weather elements such a humidity, visibility or dust concentration, which for long-distance observation observers plays a key role.
-Instead of this you can find a decent information about precipitation, cloudiness, temperature, etc. which obviously can help, but more for people being clued up enough with a visibility predictions.
+The best way to predict good visibility conditions is looking on the special weather forecast websites.
+Nowadays it is becoming more straightforward due to the quick development of interactive weather predictions and real-time weather monitorings.
+However, some of these platforms don’t contain much important weather elements such a humidity, visibility or dust concentration, which for long-distance observation observers plays a key role.
+Instead of this, you can find decent information about precipitation, cloudiness, temperature, etc. which obviously can help, but more for people being clued up enough with visibility predictions.
 Possibly you will become this type of person when you have read a previous part of this article.
-Anyway, even if you did this I am going to show you more simple way to check the visibility patterns for a few days ahead between observation place and potential objects (mountains) to be observed at once.
-For this purpose I will use both some numerical weather predictions and especially an interactive weather forecast platforms, which become popular recently.
+Anyway, even if you did this I am going to show you a more simple way to check the visibility patterns for a few days ahead between observation place and potential objects (mountains) to be observed at once.
+For this purpose, I will use both some numerical weather predictions and especially interactive weather forecast platforms, which become popular recently.

-The Windy.com has a well developed menu, where a lot of weather elements has been taken into account.
-All of them has been presented in the picture below (Pic.
+Windy.com has a well-developed menu, where a lot of weather elements have been taken into account.
+All of them have been presented in the picture below (Pic.
 10), where these ones, relevant from a visual range point of view has been redded off.

 Before we start to analyze every weather element separately, I would like to aware you, that on the Windy.com portal you are also able to:

-– check the detailed forecast for every single place (with meeogram too) around the World up to 5 days ahead!
+– check the detailed forecast for every single place (with meteogram too) around the World up to 5 days ahead!
 (Pic.
 13) using a different forecast models, (Pic.
 14)

 – measure the distance between multiple places, (Pic.
 15)